-You can request F-2 status for your legal spouse and/or unmarried dependent children under 21.
-You must be in valid F-1 status for your dependents to qualify for F-2 status.
+If you are or plan to become an F-1 student at Tufts University, you can seek F-2 status for your legal spouse and/or unmarried dependent children under 21.
+You must be in valid F-1 status in order for your dependents to qualify for F-2 status.

 Requesting F-2 Status for Dependents

-Submit a request to the International Center.
+Log in to the International Center Portal Request Center and submit a F-2 Add Dependent Request .
 You must attach a copy of the passport identification page for each dependent and also provide financial documents showing that you have sufficient resources for at least one year of living expenses for your family members.

 You must document at least $6000 for a spouse and $3000 for each additional child